revel/revel/manual/concepts.md

 layout: manual
 ---

+Revel is a batteries-included web framework in the spirit of Rails or Play!
+Framework.
+Many of the same (proven) ideas are incorporated in the framework design and interface.

 Revel makes it easy to build web applications using the Model-View-Controller (MVC) pattern by relying on conventions that require a certain structure in your application.
 In return, it is very light on configuration and enables an